 5.3.
 If the date appearing in the publication specifies the year but not the month, the last day of that year is to be adopted as the publication date.

 5.4.
-When separates are issued in advance of the work (periodical or book) that contains them, the date of the work, not of the separate, constitutes the date of publication
+When separates are issued in advance of the work (periodical or book) that contains them, the date of the separate constitutes the date of publication, unless there is evidence that it is erroneous.

 Chapter III.
 Names